Lusitaniae/kookaburra/README.md

 ### Golang

-The application is very simple and the Golang standard libraries allow you to meet all the requirements with a short SLOC.
+The application is very simple and the Golang standard libraries allow you to meet all the requirements within a short SLOC.

 To that a simple but performant router were added, along with prometheus libs to natively export application metrics without a need for a middleman to read and transform the statistics into the Prometheus format.